uw-dims/dims-ad/source/referenceddocs.rst

+.. referenceddocs:

 ====================
 Referenced documents
 ====================

-.. referenceddocs:
+.. note:: TBD

    This section shall list the number, title, revision, and date of all documents referenced in this document.
 This section shall also identify the source for all documents not available through normal Government stocking activities.

 #.
 D\.
 Dittrich.
 PRISEM Analyst’s Handbook, December 2013.